wkoszek/freebsd_netfpga/README.md

 # The FreeBSD drive for the Stanford NetFPGA 1G card

 My FreeBSD + NetFPGA work done over a 01.07.2009--31.08.2009 duration.
+In 2015 in hope to keep parts of this project alive I wired it to Travis, so that most of the software still builds with new tools with no warnings.
+Changes I made on MacOSX/GNU Linux, without the actual hardware connected, since I no longer have an access to the desktop machines.

-This directory is self-contained and should have everything what's necessary to get the driver working and the card programmed.
+Early versions of this directory were self-contained and had everything what's necessary to get the driver working and the card programmed and were proved to compile and work on FreeBSD.
+In case my 2015 fixes broke something, so `git checkout` the initial code import.

+# Introduction

 The command line handling library is in `src/libcla` (it has since been ported to a separate repository https://github.com/wkoszek/libcla too).